francevarotz98/francevarotz98.github.io/_posts/2022-10-08-otw-bandit-writeup.md

-# Walkthrough of the Bandit wargame (OverTheWire)
+# Writeup Bandit wargame (OverTheWire)

 OverTheWire ([link to the webpage](https://overthewire.org/)) is a website which contains a lot of different levels in order to improve some security concepts, in the form of CTFs.

 Particularly, in this blog we are going through the 'Bandit' wargame, which is for beginners and helps to better understand, in general, how the Linux systems work.

 Let's go.